 Adobe Commerce (Magento 2)

-Magento Commerce allows developers to create custom apps that are very flexible and tailored to the demands of the consumer.
+Adobe Commerce allows developers to create custom apps that are very flexible and tailored to the demands of the consumer.

 This personalization can aid through experimentation.
 Magento allows for experimentation because the systems separate and do not interfere with each other’s activities.